SoftUni-Internal/interactive-content/EN/04-For-Loop/08-Homework.md

 # Description

-Create a program, which finds how many numbers of a sequence are divisible without remainder:
+Create a program, which finds how many numbers of a sequence are divisible without a remainder:

-- You receive a number `n` and an **n amount** of numbers after it
+- You will receive a number `n` and a **n amount** of numbers after it

-- Find the **percentage** of how many of them can be divided **without a remainder, using 2, 3, and 4 as divisors**
+- Calculate the **percentage** of how many of them can be divided **without a remainder, using 2, 3, and 4 as divisors**

 - Print the percentages for the three divisors, **formatted** to the second digit